HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 --- and, whether or not they would be able to escape from the possibly up-side-down airplane, and, against the on-rushing ocean ? -

---- and, if they were fortunate enough to escape from the airplane through the inevitable panic, would they be able to locate and care for their children and family members, while in the water, and, in the blackness of night ? -
+--- and, if they were fortunate enough to escape from the airplane through the inevitable panic, would they be able to locate and care for their children, including infants, and other family members, while in the water, and, in the blackness of night ? -

 --- and, if they did not survive the ditching, but, their children did survive, who would care for their children in the future ? -